TheOtherRolesAU/TheOtherRoles/README.md

 **Version 3.0.0**
 - Update to Among Us version v2021.11.9.5s
+- **Note:** We wanted to update as fast as possible, that's why you can't use both the Innersloth and mod roles at the same time.
+We'll make that possible in the future, but there are various things that need to be modified (e.g. Shifter, Guesser, ...) to make that work, so that'll take a little longer.
+Also, be aware that this version might contain more bugs than usual because Innersloth changed a lot of things and we might have missed some of them.
 - Ability buttons are now bind to the Q key (if it's a killing ability) or to the F key (otherwise).
 We'll make the binds adaptable in the future.
 - For now we removed the option "Jester Can Sabotage"
+- The Sheriff now always dies, when he tries to kill a not fully grown Mini

 **Hotfix 2.9.2**
 - Fixed a bug where the names of all players were visible during camouflage